Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 If a development team has straightforward requirements and doesn't want to worry about the complexity of working with containers, it can use the utility scripts as they are.
-But, if any development team has a requirement or a development process that requires a customization in the project development lifecycle, it is easy to modify the utility scripts, the Docker files or the Docker compose descriptor to adapt the SDK projects to their needs.
+But, if any development team has a requirement or a development process that requires a customization in the project development lifecycle, it is easy to modify the utility scripts, the Docker files or the Docker Compose descriptor to adapt the SDK projects to their needs.

 The Alfresco Maven Plugin is only required in those cases in which it is required to package the customization project as an AMP.
-For more information about how to work with AMPs, please visit [Working with AMPs](#workingwithamps).
+For more information about how to work with AMPs, visit [Working with AMPs](#workingwithamps).

 ### Integration testing

 The integration tests and the mechanisms to execute them in an Alfresco Content Service instance remains the same as in the previous version of the SDK.

 However, the inclusion of Docker and the utility scripts provides a different perspective about the environment on which the integration tests are executed.
-In this version, the integration tests are run against the dockerised environment defined using Docker and Docker compose.
+In this version, the integration tests are run against the dockerised environment defined using Docker and Docker Compose.
 By doing so, the integration test environment can be more similar to a real one, including whatever other service is required for a full featured integration test execution.

 ### Support for Alfresco 7.x